Thread-Safe Singleton Design Pattern in C#

 Implementation of Thread-safe Singleton Design Pattern in C# using Locks

 The above code implementation using lock solves the Singleton Design Pattern Thread-Safe issues in a multithreading environment.
-But the problem is that it is slow down your application as only one thread can access the GetInstance method at any given point in time.
+However, it slows down your application as only one thread can access the GetInstance method at a time.
 We can overcome the above problem by using the Double-Checked Locking mechanism.

 Double Checked Locking Approach to Implement Thread-Safe Singleton Design Pattern in C#.